 Having good soil for plants and turf is one of the best ways to promote good plant health and to reduce the need for irrigation.
 For new landscaping, mix or till organic compost at least 6-inches down.
 For established lawns, use organic compost instead of fertilizer to enrich the soil.
 Castle Rock soil is primarily made up of clay which prevents good water absorption and needs organic matter such as compost.
 Likewise, sandy soils need organic matter for proper enrichment.

 Adjust your lawn mower to the height of 2.5 to 3 inches or higher.
-Taller grass shades roots, holds soil moisture better, leaves less open spaces for weed seed germination, and builds healthier grass.
-Remember to sharpen your mower blade to to prevent leaf fraying.
+Taller grass shades roots, holds soil moisture better, leaves fewer open spaces for weed seed germination, and builds healthier grass.
+Remember to sharpen your mower blade to prevent leaf fraying.

 Mulch your clippings